Maroa Municipality: History

-Maroa was founded by the brave Cacique Maruwa in the year 1760.
+Maroa was founded by the Cacique Maruwa in 1760.

 Demographics

 The Maroa Municipality, according to a 2007 population estimate by the National Institute of Statistics of Venezuela, had a population of 1,900 (up from 1,706 in 2000).
 This amounted to 1.3% of the state's population.
 The municipality's population density is 0.1 PD/sqkm.

 Government

 The mayor of the Maroa Municipality is Thaimir Briceño Angulo, elected on October 31, 2004, with 61% of the vote.
 She replaced Antonio Briceño shortly after the elections.
 The municipality is divided into two parishes; Victorino and Comunidad (previous to December 18, 1997, the Maroa Municipality contained only a single parish).